 data("georgia")

-EDA techniques include all sorts of visual methods (histograms, scatter plots, etc.) that take a set of data, extract a limited summary of it (suppressing most other information), and then return a visual depiction that brings certain dimensions of (non-) variation to the foreground.
-As Good (1983) continues, “techniques of descriptive statistics are designed to match the salient features of the data set to human cognitive abilities” (287).
+Exploratory data analysis (EDA) includes all sorts of visual methods (histograms, scatter plots, etc.) that take a set of data, extract a limited summary of it (suppressing most other information), and then return a visual depiction that brings certain dimensions of (non-) variation to the foreground.
 EDA is also iterative: given some model has been built (or a hypothesis is entertained), one starts the process again by examining residuals and other features of the model.
 EDA thus suggests a process for model criticism and improvement by way successive approximation (see Gabry et al. 2019).

 sp_diag(georgia$college, georgia, name = "College (%)")